ad-m/aboutme/README.md

 translate human-typed dates and times into machine time.Times, and back.
-It has fun things in it like NearDateString that tries to reduce the verbosity of a date and time the closer it is to now (or another reference time), and TranslateRelativeDate that let's you use phrases like "3 weeks from now".
+It has fun things in it like NearDateString that tries to reduce the verbosity of a date and time the closer it is to now (or another reference time), and TranslateRelativeDate that lets you use phrases like "3 weeks from now".

 [brimio](https://github.com/gholt/brimio) - Has a checksummed reader,writer and
 a random data reader.